 While flavor is found to a significant extent in the skin and in the flesh between the skin and pulp, most fig flavor concentrates in the gel pulp of figs, per the photos above, and below.

-Dark Figs: Punch Berry, Resin Berry, Sugar Berry, Sugar, Caramel
+Dark skin fig pulp: Punch Berry, Resin Berry, Sugar Berry, Sugar, Caramel

-Light Figs: Citric Berry, Tannin Berry, Honey Berry, Honey, Agave
+Light skin fig pulp: Citric Berry, Tannin Berry, Honey Berry, Honey, Agave